cmac994/KerbalWeatherProject/docs/tutorial.rst

 	Climatological V-Wind 5 km ASL at (25N, 60W) -1.55983404053068 m/s
 	Climatological Z-Wind 5 km ASL at (25N, 60W) -0.0169466099952593 m/s

-Use the weather API to retrieve point weather data at a specified time and height, above each launch site.
+Use the weather API to retrieve point weather data at a given time and height (above each launch site).

 .. testcode::